Opioid use disorder: Challenges

+The United States passed the Comprehensive Addiction and Recovery Act (CARA) in 2016, with the aim to remove treatment barriers by allocating federal funds to increase accessibility to Medication Opioid Use Disorder (MOUD) treatment in rural areas.
+Telehealth could be a beneficial treatment alternative, especially for people in rural areas with limited access to MOUD treatment.

+The variety of treatment modalities available for OUD—such as medication-assisted treatment (MAT), counseling, and residential programs—can be overwhelming.
+Patients may have difficulty understanding which option best suits them, leading to confusion and potential disengagement from the treatment process.
+Withdrawal symptoms can be severe and uncomfortable, leading many people to relapse before they complete detoxification or engage fully in recovery programs.
+The fear of withdrawal often prevents people from seeking help altogether.

 Epidemiology

 Globally, the number of people with opioid dependence increased from 10.4 million in 1990 to 15.5 million in 2010.
 In 2016, the numbers rose to 27 million people who experienced this disorder.
 Opioid use disorders resulted in 122,000 deaths worldwide in 2015, up from 18,000 deaths in 1990.
 Deaths from all causes rose from 47.5 million in 1990 to 55.8 million in 2013.